 Quotes: Laura Dowling Bio-Press Release

 Liz Bushong is an expert in the three-dimensional art of entertaining.
 She transforms simple dining occasions into beautiful and memorable moments by adding a touch of her own “sassy” style.
 For the past several years Liz been entrusted to decorate the White House for several Holidays and special events.
-She is a featured monthly guest designer-chef on Daytime Tri-cities, Daytime Blue Ridge and other television shows.
-Liz is the author of the Just Desserts and Sweets & Savories cookbook as well as a contributing life & style writer for VIPSEEN and Bella Magazine.
-Visit Liz @ lizbushong.com for ideas and social media.
+She is a featured monthly guest designer-chef on Daytime Tri-Cities, Daytime Blue Ridge and other television shows.
+Liz is the author of the Just Desserts and Sweets & Savories cookbook, contributing writer for VIP SEEN Magazine.